 ExecLayer vs NVIDIA NemoClaw: Action Gating vs Environment Sandboxing

 NVIDIA NemoClaw and ExecLayer both address AI agent security, but they operate at different architectural levels.
-NemoClaw is part of NVIDIA's Agent Toolkit and focuses on runtime safety through environment sandboxing, least-privilege access controls, and privacy-preserving routing.
+NemoClaw is an open-source NVIDIA stack (adapting the OpenClaw agent platform) that integrates the NVIDIA Agent Toolkit and Nemotron models.
+It provides built-in guardrails, a policy engine for tool use, data access, and allowed actions, least-privilege access controls, privacy-preserving routing, and safety mechanisms for controlled execution.
 ExecLayer focuses on execution authority through cryptographic gating and policy enforcement at the action level.

 Understanding these architectural differences is essential for building secure AI agent systems.
 The two platforms address complementary but distinct security challenges.